Automattic/gutenberg-block-styles/README.md

 Adding + editing block styles is a three step process:

-1. Open up the `block-styles.js` file and adjust the block type, name, and label for your new block style:
+**1. Open up the `block-styles.js` file and adjust the block type, name, and label for your new block style.**

 For example, the built-in example adds a "Blue Paragraph" block style to the core Paragraph block: